mech/Notes/Ruby/tdd.md

 If you have many "Then" steps, then you code is doing too much and is complex.

+* Getting good value from tests requires clarity of intention and knowing what, when, and how to test.
+* Write tests as if you expect your future self to have amnesia.
+Remember that you will forget; write tests that remind you of the story you once have.
+* Novices often write code that is far too coupled; they combine unrelated responsibilities and bind many dependencies into every object.
+* The complex code is usually written by the least qualified person.
+Novice programmers don't yet have the skills to write simple code.
+* Tests provide documentation about the object under test.
+They tell a story about how it expects to interact with the world at large.
+* Ignore testing messages sent to self.
+* Ignore outgoing query messages.

 ---

 In term of doing TDD, look at your Quality Problem.
 If it is not worth the trouble to up-keep the quality, then it is not worth to write tests as it will definitely slow development.